 Hershey’s character was also sweet with him, but they seemed a more believable relationship until C.C.’S vulnerability was seen, making her a more likeable character.
 It was great and true to life, that the girls would fall out over a man and be honest who hasn’t had a Beaches moment with a friend in their lives.
 I loved seeing James Read as Michael Essex, Hillary’s husband as I had, had a bit of a crush on him as George Hazard in the North and South (1985) mini series.
 So felt he was a bit underused and almost like they threw Hershey a love scene with a hottie as she hadn’t had a romantic scene with love interest yet.
 If so, it was a win for both of us then!

 As the rest of the film progressed, after the girls got married it was lovely to see Hillary and C.C.’s relationship’s ups and downs.
 It all turned a bit like a less comedic more tragic episode of The Golden Girls (1985-92) crossed with a prime time soap – but less montages – as the characters got niggly with each other and fell out and became friends again and shared a number of happy moments before the final bombshell.
 In this latter part of the film, more dramatic acting and less singing was involved, Hershey finally got her chance to shine and was amazing throughout these scenes – with Midler in a more supportive role this time – and made her character Hillary much, much more than the wind beneath C.C.’s wings.

 Handsqueeze Rating: /10

 This Beaches review was submitted as a Main Feature review, for the You Gotta Have Friends Blogathon run by Moon in Gemini.
 This film also features in a smaller review in the Garry Marshall tribute post.
-There are no other films with this cast, but recommend Truly, Madly, Deeply (1990).
-Terms of Endearment (1983) and Somewhere in Time (1980) if you want a good Weeper.
+There are other reviews with Hershey in With Six you Get Egg Roll and John Heard’s tribute HERE.